caseydulong/event-planner-api/README.md

 ## Future Features
 - Add ability to invite guests to events.
 - Add ability to make public events.
 Display public events on a home screen of sorts for all users to see when they log in.
+- Add a description column to events table.